 Payares-Asprino, who has a materials engineering bachelor’s degree from the Universidad Simon Bolivar in Caracas, Venezuela, and a doctorate in materials science and mechanical engineering from the University of Wales, Swansea, said entering space taxes spacecraft and satellites.

 During takeoff acceleration, satellite and spacecraft engines vibrate violently, creating stress and damage risk.
 In space, temperatures swing widely and space debris creates collision threats.
 Both hazards weaken the crafts’ welds and eventually break their structures, Payares-Asprino wrote.

 “What is becoming clear is that in space, only very special materials can be used for these difficult journeys,” she wrote.
 “These are the reasons why NASA and private space travel companies like SpaceX are investing in welding technology which will play a decisive role in space travel in the future.”

 Shifting to steel

 Payares-Asprino’s project, which began when she arrived at Norwich, analyzed residual stresses on duplex stainless steel from welding and machining.
-(Duplex stainless steel is made contain ferrite and austenite phases.)
+(Duplex stainless steel contains ferrite and austenite.)

 Payares-Asprino received a Charles A. Dana Research Fellowship in 2019 for the research’s first phase and has a Kawasaki Robotic Gas Metal Arc Welding System, bought with Grenville Dodge funds, to model welding procedures.
-She will have a student research assistant this summer thanks to an Apprentice Grant.
-(The Vermont consortium grant will pay for another student research assistant.)
+She will have a student research assistant this summer thanks to an Apprentice Grant and the Vermont consortium grant will pay for another student research assistant.